Paranormal Phenomena: Unexplained and Spooky Mysteries

 And a house with a wedding procession going on in full swing may attract such spirits.

-So, to protect the house from evil influences, Kuldevtas are called upon.
-The house lady creates a temporary structure with a heap of wheat or rice with a Diya lighting 24 hours a day.
+Kuldevtas are called upon to protect the house from evil influences.
+The lady of the house creates a temporary structure with a heap of wheat or rice (with a Diya lighting over the heap) 24 hours a day.
+As soon as the processions are over, she thanks the Kuldevtas and requests them to return to their abode.

-Now, it is said that if a spirit(s) gets to stay with the bride or the bridegroom during the Phere (the ritual when the girl and boy circle the fire seven times), it becomes impossible to ward off the spirit(s).
+Experienced folk say that if a spirit somehow gets to stay with the bride or the bridegroom during the Phere (the ritual when the girl and boy circle the fire seven times), it’s next to impossible to ward off that spirit.
+That evil entity may create numerous problems in the married couple’s life, including, but not limited to…

 Constant conflict in the house.
 The bride’s inability to conceive.
 Misery and suffering in some form or the other.